rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 In the query-lists below (OpenAlex Queries and Google Queries), the list structure is organized in the following manner: the outermost list is what I searched (a query, phrase, or a remark indicating that I forgot what I originally searched); the next sub-list are the relevant results returned from that query or phrase; and all subsequent nested lists are the works I found from looking at the references or links of a specific result.
 I did not include the quotes when I searched for a phrase ().
 The "here" links will open a PDF of the research or an HTML page; if there is a "?" that means I couldn't find the paper.
 If I come across a research work that appeared in an earlier search, I do not include it more than once.

+Research that I found later on as a result of looking up references or links of works from the search results are included under "Other Research".
+The "Other Resources Used" category includes some books and other resources that I found were useful.
+Lastly, the "Table of Covered Research" refers to the primary research works I base much of my analyses and forecasting off of; entities in this table that appeared in the initial search results are given an asterisk.

 #### Search Phrases

 - _"survey on human gene-editing"_